Amazon Dark Mode

 A secondary problem to this one was figuring out how to get the gradient to appear in the same fashion as the original where it both disappears when you scroll past and that it comes down to the correct spot on the page and stops.
 Alongside this was getting the proper fill and blur for the search header.

-V1: I tried having the whole screen frame have the linear gradient and having the end of that fill sit just above the sponsored ad component.
 I also gave the search header a default level of background blur and a 40% opacity of an off-black color.
-This resulted in a gradient that is always present at the top of the screen and a blur that barely blurred anything at all.
+This resulted in a blur that barely blurred anything at all.

 V1